kayeekayee/global-workflow/cloud/AWS.md

     [0] Number of Voluntary Context Switches                 = 543
     [0] Number of InVoluntary Context Switches               = 71
     [0] *****************END OF RESOURCE STATISTICS*************************
+    Singularity> exit

-We can run the same problem from outside the container using the intempi on the host as follows
+Then we exit the container and run the same same problem from outside the container using the intempi on the host as follows

     $ export OMP_NUM_THREADS=1
     $ export I_MPI_SHM_LMT=shm